Bitcoin Control Layer for Family Offices & Institutions | The Bitcoin Adviser

 Implementation Plan

-Phasing approach, operational sequencing, and stakeholder alignment—built to reduce timing stress and internal friction.
+Phasing approach, clear order of steps, and stakeholder alignment, built to reduce timing stress and internal friction.

-Quorum approvals, signing workflow, change-control, and verification steps—documented so responsibility remains unambiguous.
+Quorum approvals, signing workflow, change-control, and verification steps, documented so responsibility stays unambiguous.

 Estate Plan Protocol Integration